Security Data Works

 The OCSF adoption economics changed.

 The cost shape moves accordingly.
 Setup measured in 1–2 weeks rather than months.
 Maintenance closer to 5–10% of an FTE.
 Infrastructure $3K–$7K per month.
-Year-one totals in the $50K–$100K range for the same mid-sized organization.
-That's a 60–80% reduction versus DIY, and a 90% reduction in time-to-value.
-The OCSF adoption barrier just got significantly lower for AWS-heavy shops.
-That part of the claim survives scrutiny.
+Year-one totals in the $50K–$100K range for the same mid-sized organization, which is a 60–80% reduction versus DIY and a 90% reduction in time-to-value, so the OCSF adoption barrier got significantly lower for AWS-heavy shops, and that part of the claim survives scrutiny.

 How open is it, actually